-Parental Directions to Withhold Student/Directory Information for Education Purposes, for 20 20 school year.
-Student Name: Date of Birth School: Grade: (Signature of Parent/Legal Guardian/Custodian of Child) (Date)
+Parental Directions to Withhold Student/Directory Information for Edu 20 school year. cation Purposes, for 20 Student Name: Date of Birth School: Grade: (Signature of Parent/Legal Guardian/Custodian of Child) (Date)

 This form must be returned to your child's school no later than September 1 of the current school year Additional forms are available at your child's school.